ninaroal/sql-rdbms/README.md

 ![grafik](https://user-images.githubusercontent.com/84467687/193497109-798fa10c-a9b6-4501-9c8d-6f9022485974.png)

 **3.3) Answer the following questions:**
-- How was the “dim_metrica” table loaded?
-Where are you from?
+- How was the “dim_metrica” table loaded and where does the origin comes from?
 The DIM_METRICA table has been loaded through a "Table Entry", whose origin comes from the staging database, specifically from the STG_DATA table.

  ![grafik](https://user-images.githubusercontent.com/84467687/193497152-449fb0e3-7edf-4a72-bb61-ddf07520b6c6.png)